 TEACHING FELLOW

-• Johns Hopkins University, Center for Economy and Society
+• Johns Hopkins University, Center for Economy and Society at SNF Agora Institute

 • AS.197.101 Social Theories of the Economy I, Fall 2024